cbonoz/cosmos20/README.md

 Going after the build a module challenge for the cosmos hackatom contest.

 ### Use cases

-* Make api calls in response to key events such as block starts or ends, arbitrary messages, or ad-hoc queries.
+- Make api calls in response to key events such as block starts or ends, arbitrary messages, or ad-hoc queries.
-* Perform programmatic access to other services such as other blockchains, third party api's
+- Perform programmatic access to other services such as other blockchains, third party api's
-* Provide a simple interface to configure a set of API-based commands.
+- Provide a simple interface to configure a set of API-based commands.

+### Usage

+1. Add the /x/apis module to your app
+2. Configure the module with your external API's and desired parameters.
+3. Create subscribers to process emitted events.

 -->

 ### Dev notes